sjjgh/sjjgh.github.io/_posts/2025-01-12-Embedding.md

 ## Graph Embedding

+Most conversations about embedding start in the middle—right at the algorithms.
+MDS, Laplacian eigenmaps, skip-gram losses, contrastive objectives… We debate architectures and hyperparameters as if the ground beneath them were solid and universal.

-So now we talk about embedding. like we previous statement:it cannot even begin without an assumption.
+But like we discussed, embedding cannot even begin without an assumption.

-Someone might feel weird. we use embedding every day? we simply embeding them in a way connected pair are close. where is the assumption.

-The truth is the assumption is homophology and it is so common and we tend to ignore it.
-I know it is in your mind ,but we need to realize this is the assimption.

-So how does graph embedding actually work?
-You ask a guy in community, that should be a very basic question.
-And lot of methods will come up, people uses that every day.
-But I can say

-The short answer is: it cannot even begin without an assumption.
-And among all possible assumptions, the most widely adopted one is homophily.
-And those embedding method who does not most uses this assumption implictly.
+People build embeddings every day, yet rarely name the assumption that makes the whole enterprise coherent.
+It’s like discussing interior design without ever checking whether the house stands on bedrock, sand, or a swamp.

+Now look at what “graph embedding” usually does in practice.
+No matter the method—spectral, probabilistic, or loss-based—it tends to enforce the same geometry: connected nodes should end up close, and (implicitly) unconnected nodes should not.

+This geometry is not a mathematical inevitability.
+It is a worldview.

-Homophily assumes that nodes which are similar to each other are more likely to be connected.
-Importantly, this is not a statement about what a graph is, but about how we believe the graph was generated.
-Once we accept this assumption, the edges in the graph immediately acquire meaning: a connection becomes evidence of similarity, while the absence of a connection suggests dissimilarity.
+That worldview is homophily: the belief that similar nodes are more likely to be connected.
+And here is the subtle but crucial point: homophily is not a statement about what a graph is.
+It is a statement about how we believe the graph was generated.

-Under this lens, graph embedding becomes straightforward.
-We seek a vector representation for each node such that connected node pairs are close in the embedding space, and non-connected pairs are relatively far apart.
-In practice, this is implemented by optimizing an objective that contrasts positive pairs (connected nodes) against negative pairs (non-connected nodes), encouraging a distance-based separation between them.
+Once you accept homophily, edges immediately acquire semantic weight.
+- A connection becomes evidence of similarity.
+- The absence of a connection becomes evidence of dissimilarity—or at least, “less similar than those who are connected.”
+Under this lens, graph embedding becomes almost obvious: find a vector for each node so that observed edges correspond to short distances, and non-edges correspond to longer distances.

-By solving this optimization problem, we do not “recover” some ground-truth features hidden inside the graph.
-Instead, we obtain a set of latent representations that are most consistent with the assumed generative rule—in this case, homophily.
-These embeddings encode the structural bias we imposed, which is precisely why they tend to perform well on downstream tasks such as classification or link prediction.
+Notice what we did not do.
+We did not “recover” hidden ground-truth attributes embedded inside the graph like fossils waiting to be excavated.
+Instead, we produced latent representations that are maximally consistent with a chosen generative story—in this case, homophily.

+That is how embeddings work: they don’t merely compress structure; they operationalize a bias.
+They turn an assumption into a geometry that a classifier can exploit.

-In this sense, graph embedding is less about discovering structure, and more about making an assumption explicit and operational.
+In this sense, graph embedding is less about discovering structure, and more about making an assumption explicit, then cashing it out as an optimization problem.

-## Deeper insights
+## Think deeper on the assumpiton
 The above process seems to work fine—and in practice, it indeed works remarkably well.
 However, relatively few discussions dig deeper into why it works, or what assumptions are quietly supporting it.

 This naturally leads to a central question: